June 2024

 These medications are used to safely reverse the effects of NMBs.

-• Glycopyrrolate or atropine plus neostigmine: These medications are used to reverse the effects of NMBs.
+These medications are used to reverse the effects of NMBs.
 There is no absolute indication to pump and dump with these medications once the parent is alert enough to pump or directly feed.
+Other anticholinergic medications have been shown to reduce prolactin in non-lactating individuals so there is a theoretical risk to milk production, but no data exist on the effects of glycopyrrolate or atropine on lactation.
+Infants should be observed for side effects and lactating parents should be monitored for changes in breastmilk production, particularly with regular or chronic use.

-• Sugammadex: Sugammadex is a newer reversal medication with a different mechanism of action that does not require concurrent administration of an anticholinergic, and it also appears to be safe (5, 14).
-There is no absolute indication to pump and dump once the parent is alert enough to pump or directly feed.
+Sugammadex is a newer reversal medication with a different mechanism of action that does not require concurrent administration of an anticholinergic, and it also appears to be safe.5,13 There is no absolute indication to pump and dump once the parent is alert enough to pump or directly feed.

 Antiemetics